arafatm/arafatm.github.io/quotes.md

 > Pluralistic Ignorance: Phenomenon where a group goes along with a norm, even though all of the group members secretly hate it, because each mistakenly believes that the others approve of it.
 (See also: Abilene Paradox) -- https://threadreaderapp.com/thread/1225561131122597896.html

 > The Petrie Multiplier: In fields in which men outnumber women, such as in STEM, women receive an underestimated amount of harassment due to the fact that there are more potential givers than receivers of harassment.
-(See also: Lotka–Volterra equations) -- https://threadreaderapp.com/thread/1225561131122597896.html
+(See also: Lotka--Volterra equations) -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Woozle Effect: An article makes a claim without evidence, is then cited by another, which is cited by another, and so on, until the range of citations creates the impression that the claim has evidence, when really all articles are citing the same uncorroborated source. -- https://threadreaderapp.com/thread/1225561131122597896.html